Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 * MicroStrain 3DM-GX5-15 [[link](http://www.microstrain.com/inertial/3dm-gx5-15)]
 * Novatel IGM S1 IMU [[link](https://www.novatel.com/products/span-gnss-inertial-systems/span-imus/span-mems-imus/imu-igm-s1/)]

-_Currently, advanced users of Autoware are not very in favor of IMU, because SLAM-based localization augmented by 3D maps and odometers is pretty reliable without IMU.
-However, we believe IMU is still useful in some scenario and Autoware supports an interface to add IMU data to localization modules._
+_Currently, advanced users of Autoware are not in favor of IMU, because SLAM-based localization augmented by 3D maps and odometers is reliable enough without the use of an IMU.
+However, we believe IMU is still useful in some scenarios, therefore Autoware supports IMU drivers and data integration into the localization modules._

 ### GPS/GNSS